kevincsv/mangaP/README.md

 The **DELETE** method needs the ID to be able to delete the information.

-# ❗Troubleshouting
+# ❗Troubleshooting

-If you find any problem in my code or anything else, feel free to contact me, open a issue or do a pull request, that way I can keep learning and I can improve the code so that way anyone else can learn from it in the best way.
+If you find any problem in my code or anything else, feel free to contact me, open an issue or do a pull request, that way I can keep learning, and I can improve the code so that way anyone else can learn from it in the best way.